 Buyers don't want to be prospected, or demoed, or closed.
 These steps add zero value to the buyer.
 Buyers are looking for additional information about your product that can't be found online.

 As a salesperson, you can personalize your sales process to the buyer's context by understanding the buyer's journey.
 In this blog post, we'll define the buyer's journey, and show you how to think through it when working prospects in your pipeline.

-The buyer's journey is the process buyers go through to become aware of, evaluate, and purchase a new product or service.
-The journey is a three-step process:
+The buyer's journey is the process buyers go through to become aware of, consider and evaluate, and decide to purchase a new product or service.

-- Consideration Stage: The buyer defines their problem and researches options to solve it.
-HubSpot Research uncovered where consumers are researching their options most.
-Spoiler: Google search, company websites & Amazon all influence buyers.
+Consideration Stage: The buyer defines their problem and researches options to solve it.

 The graphic below illustrates a sample buyer's journey for the simple purchasing decision of a doctor visit during an illness.